Requirements for the English Major

 - Two courses in literature written before 1900 (Note: ONE of the Colloquium substitutions will count towards fulfillment of this requirement.)

 - One additional literature course (excluding the Colloquia and the English Conference).

-- Two electives chosen from the entire English Department offering, 3103 to 3195 and V 3260, excluding the Colloquia (3159-60), the English Conference, The Writer's Process (3101), and Rhetorical Choices: the Theory and Practice of Public Speaking (3123).
+- Two electives chosen from the entire English Department offering, excluding the Colloquia (ENGL BC3159-ENGL BC3160), the English Conference, The Writer's Process (ENGL BC3101), and Rhetorical Choices: the Theory and Practice of Public Speaking (ENGL BC3123).
 N.B.
-These include courses in writing (including Screenwriting through the Film Studies program), speech, theatre, and seminars on special themes.
+These include courses in writing (including Screenwriting through the Film Studies Program), speech, theatre, and seminars on special themes.
 With the approval of the Chair of the Barnard English Department, one course based in the literature of a foreign language (in English translation or in the original language) can count as an elective.
 See our page on Substitutions for more details.)

 - Two senior seminars.
-Seniors who wish to substitute Independent Study for one of the two required senior seminars should consult the chair.
-Permission is given rarely and only to proposals meeting the criteria specified under the course description of BC 3999 Independent Study (4 points).
+Seniors who wish to substitute Independent Study for one of the two required senior seminars should consult the Chair.
+Permission is given rarely and only to proposals meeting the criteria specified under the course description of ENGL BC3999 Independent Study (4 points).
 Apply by the day before the last day of Program Filing, since the computer system enabling you to register on-line updates over night.
-The form can be downloaded from our Forms page and must be turned in to Lucy Coolidge in the English Department office (417 Barnard Hall.)
+The form can be downloaded from our Forms page and must be turned in to Sarah Pasadino in the English Department office (417 Barnard Hall.)